Find answers to questions about RECOVER Clinical Trials

 Study Activities & Interventions

-Depending on the possible treatment being studied, RECOVER clinical trials may last for around 3 months up to 12 months, including follow-up visits.
-Potential participants will be able to discuss the clinical trial schedule and activities with the study team before enrolling to make sure it is a good fit for them.
+Depending on the possible treatment being studied, participants may be enrolled in RECOVER clinical trials for around 3 months up to 12 months, including follow-up visits.

-Depending on the clinical trial, participants may be asked to take a study drug, use a device, or try other approaches to help researchers learn if the study intervention improves Long COVID symptoms.
-Depending on the trial, the control group might get a placebo, or they might receive usual care but no additional treatment.
+Depending on the clinical trial, participants may be asked to take a study drug, use a medical device, or try other approaches to help researchers learn if the possible treatment, also called a study intervention, is safe and improves Long COVID symptoms.

 Participants will be assigned by chance to an active study intervention group or to a control group.